hemilparmar/End-to-End-ML-Project/README.md

-## This is End to End MAchin eLEarning Project.
+## This is End to End Machine Learning Project.